panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2021-09-01-PMC/2021-09-01-PMC_Summary.md

 Andy finished his presentation showing how the effort in WP5 is very well aligned with our plans and thanking Carsten for continuing leading the WP even when he changed employer and could have droped it.

-Carsten had a [presentation] ready and went through the completed items, dashboard, KPIs and partners (with their responsibilities).
+Carsten had a [presentation](https://github.com/panosc-eu/panosc/blob/master/Work%20Packages/WP5%20Virtual%20Neutron%20and%20X-ray%20Laboratory/Documents/Presentations/PaNOSC_WP5_Review_2021-09-01%20(minimized).pdf) ready and went through the completed items, dashboard, KPIs and partners (with their responsibilities).

 Carsten listed the issues affecting the project:
 * Service deployment & integration in VISA (for which support from other WPs is requried)